Peruvians: African

-Afro-Peruvians constitute a 3-10% of the population.
-Peru as a Spanish colony in the Conquista has a history of slave trading, from Ghana, Angola, Nigeria, Republic of Congo, Democratic Republic of Congo, Mozambique, and Madagascar.
-During the colonial period to perform labor work in sugar cane, cotton fields and vineyards, very few of them in gold mines in Cuzco.
-The Spaniards brought 500 Africans from Guinea as part of the troops for the Conquista by 1531.
-Slavery in Peru was abolished in 1854 by President Ramon Castilla.
+Afro-Peruvians constitute 3.6% of the population.
+Peru, as a Spanish colony, has a history of involvement in the slave trade, with slave imports originating from Ghana, Angola, Nigeria, the Republic of Congo, the Democratic Republic of Congo, Mozambique, and Madagascar.
+As in other Spanish colonies, slaves were typically imported to perform labor work in sugar cane, cotton fields and vineyards, very few of them in gold mines in Cuzco.
+The Spaniards brought 500 Africans from Guinea as part of the troops for the Conquista by 1531[citation needed].
+Slavery in Peru was abolished in 1854 by President Ramón Castilla.
 Today also mulatos (mixed African and European) and zambos (mixed African and Indigenous) constitute an important part of the population as well, especially in Piura, Tumbes, Lambayeque, Lima and Ica regions.
 The Afro-Peruvian population is concentrated mostly in coastal cities south of Lima, such as those found in the Ica Region, in cities like Cañete, Chincha, Ica, Nazca and Acarí in the border with the Arequipa Region.
 The African descendants brought their own dances and drumming music style, creating some instruments like the "Cajon" and some culinary art characterized by their delicious taste.
 Some of the best soccer players in Peru are Afro-descendants.

-One of the most untouchable unmixed African population is still today El Carmen en Chincha Alta Ica, Peru.
+Relatively unmixed African populations exist in El Carmen en Chincha Alta Ica, Peru.

-Another large but less promoted segment of Afro-Peruvian presence is in the Yunga regions (west and just below the Andean chain of northern Peru), (i.e., Piura and Lambayeque), where sugarcane, lemon, and mango production are still of importance.
-Important communities are found all over the Morropón Province, such as in the city of Chulucanas.
+Another large Afro-Peruvian presence is in the Yunga regions (west and just below the Andean chain of northern Peru), (i.e., Piura and Lambayeque), where sugarcane, lemon, and mango production are still of importance.
+Important communities are found in the Morropón Province, such as in the city of Chulucanas.
 One of them is Yapatera, a community in the same city, as well as smaller farming communities like Pabur or La Matanza and even in the mountainous region near Canchaque.
 Further south, the colonial city of Zaña or farming towns like Capote and Tuman in Lambayeque are also important regions with Afro-Peruvian presence.